Protecting Your Trade Secrets Through Litigation

 California has adopted the Uniform Trade Secrets Act, which defines trade secrets and generally preempts other claims related to the theft of trade secrets.
-When a business proves a competitor or former employee violated the Uniform Trade Secrets Act, that business may be entitled to substantial damages, including the disgorgement of profits, exemplary damages, and the recovery of attorneys' fees.
-Trade secrets misappropriation is generally defined as acquiring and using another's trade secret by improper means (i.e., theft, misrepresentation, or breach of a duty to maintain secrecy).
+When a business proves a competitor, or former employee violated the Uniform Trade Secrets Act, that business may be entitled to substantial damages, including the disgorgement of profits, exemplary damages, and the recovery of attorneys’ fees.
+Trade secrets misappropriation is generally defined as acquiring and using another’s trade secrets by improper means ( e.g., theft, misrepresentation, or breach of a duty to maintain secrecy).

-When employees leave their employment, trade secrets issues arise when they solicit business from their former employer's customers.
+When employees leave their employment, trade secrets issues arise when they solicit business from their former employer’s customers.
 Whether such solicitation is prohibited by law is almost always fact-specific.
-An attorney experienced in the area of trade secrets can identify what rights the former employer has against both the former employee and his or her new employer.
+An attorney experienced in trade secrets can identify what rights the former employer has against both the former employee and their new employer.

 Understanding What Constitutes A Trade Secret